Restrictive covenants are specific clauses within employment contracts that aim to protect the employer.

-Anything not deemed a legitimate interest is valid to raise in an employment tribunal.
+Anything not deemed a legitimate interest may lead an employee to contest the validity of the restrictive covenant in an employment tribunal or court.

 For example, it’s a legitimate business interest to try and stop a competing company from taking your talent.

-It isn’t a legitimate business interest to prevent an employee from working in the same industry for years after they leave.
+You will find it hard to argue that you are protecting a legitimate business interest by preventing an employee from working in the same industry for years after they leave.

 But what are restrictive covenants?
-How do they affect employment law?
+How do they affect your employment law and contractual obligations?
 And how can they affect employees even after leaving a company?

 Peninsula addresses these questions, and more, below.